malcolmlewis/pcd8544_bl_ctrl/README.md

 Ensure that gcc, make and wiringPi-devel packages are installed.

 Unpack the source;

 - tar xvf pcd8544_bl_ctrl-{version}.tar.gz

+Change to the source location;

 - cd pcd8544_bl_ctrl-{version}

 - make

-{Switch to root user and cd to build directory}
+Switch to root user and cd to build directory;

 - make install

 Prebuilt rpms are available on the openSUSE Build Service at;